beckym223/manual_work/E6_long_edited.md

 sustainable level of unemployment without ac- celerating or decelerating inflation.
 It corre- sponds to the exact level of demand where firms wish to set a real price of exactly one.
-65 Curiously, the rise of the CFO may have substituted  one overenthusiasm (from the point of view of shareholders)  for another.
-There is considerable division regarding whether  mergers and acquisitions have positive returns to the buyer.
-Robert Bruner's meta-analysis (2002) of many different stud-  ies concludes that, on balance, the returns to bidders have been zero.
-This is a poor return for an activity that has involved so  much corporate time and initiative.
-Furthermore, if some op-  portunities can be identified as having positive returns, then, to  reach an average return of zero, the marginal merger and  acquisition has negative payoff.

 ### ---Economics-2007-0-20.txt---